Telephone contact is via Weaver Hall Museum, Northwich: 01606 271640

 The mill is in a rural area and bus links are very limited.
 The 41 and 41A services from Chester to Clutton via Malpas and Tilston stop closest to the mill.

 Although Stretton watermill has benefited from extensive accessibility improvements, there are some narrow doorways (back door is 64cm wide), cobbles, some steps and ramps.
 We have a narrow wheelchair which is available for visitor use.
+Please note that we are currently only offering external tours of the mill.

 Click here for a full access guide to Stretton Watermill, kindly provided by DisabledGo.com